 Beijing loyalist John Lee elected as Hong Kong's next leader

-HONG KONG — John Lee was elected as Hong Kong's next leader Sunday by an election committee comprised of nearly 1,500 largely pro-Beijing members.
+HONG KONG — John Lee was elected as Hong Kong's next leader Sunday, after winning over 99% of votes cast by a largely pro-Beijing election committee.

-Lee received 1,416 votes in the chief executive election, far exceeding the 751 votes needed to win.
-More than 97% of the Election Committee cast their votes in a secret ballot Sunday morning.
+Lee received 1,416 votes in the chief executive election, far exceeding the 751 votes he needed to win and the highest support ever for the city's top leadership position.
+The Election Committee's nearly 1,500 members cast their votes in a secret ballot Sunday morning.

-As the only candidate in the polls, Lee was expected to win, especially since he has Beijing's endorsement and last month obtained 786 nominations from members of the Election Committee in support of his candidacy.
+"I look forward to all of us starting a new chapter together, building a Hong Kong that is caring, open and vibrant, and a Hong Kong that is full of opportunities and harmony," Lee said in his victory speech.

 Lee will replace current leader Carrie Lam on July 1.

+Lam congratulated Lee in a statement and said she would submit the election results to Beijing.

+"The present-term government and I will ensure a seamless transition with the Chief Executive-elect.
+We will render all the support needed for the assumption of office by the new term of government," Lam's statement said.

-The election on Sunday follows major changes to Hong Kong's electoral laws last year to ensure that only "patriots" loyal to Beijing can hold office.
+The election followed major changes to Hong Kong's electoral laws last year to ensure that only "patriots" loyal to Beijing can hold office.
 The legislature was also reorganized to all but eliminate opposition voices.

 The elaborate arrangements surrounding the pre-determined outcome speak to Beijing's desire for a veneer of democracy.
-Though they will vote in a secret ballot, Hong Kong's electors have all been carefully vetted.
+Though they voted in a secret ballot, Hong Kong's electors were all carefully vetted.

+The Chinese government's liaison office in Hong Kong also congratulated Lee in a statement and said the election was conducted in a "fair, just and orderly manner in accordance with laws and regulations."

+"Lee received many nominations and was elected with a high number of 1,416 votes.
+This is not only the solemn choice of the election committee, but also a strong expression of public opinion," the statement read.

 On Sunday morning, three members of the League of Social Democrats, a local activist group, protested the election by attempting to march toward the election venue while displaying a banner demanding universal suffrage that would allow Hong Kongers to vote both for the legislature and the chief executive.